What Does a Chiropodist Do?

 Another common condition occurs when your nail begins growing back into the skin of the toe.
 An ingrown toenail can sometimes be remedied by simply cutting the nail but if the pain and symptoms persist you need to see a professional chiropodist or podiatrist.
 They’ll be able to perform the minor surgery you require while also making sure that your risk of infection is greatly reduced.

 If your nail becomes discoloured and perhaps misshapen, it may mean that you have a fungal infection.
 This can be difficult to get rid of once it sets in and, while there are a variety of different remedies on the market, some are less effective than others.
-The one we use at Beauchamp Foot Care is a laser treatment called Lunula which kills the fungus under the nail.
+The method we use at Beauchamp Foot Care kills the fungus under the nail.
 It’s overseen by a qualified chiropodist who has been trained to use the equipment and is a painless and quick way to combat fungal infections.

 Many people get a verruca at some time in their life but getting rid of it can be a nightmare.
 At Beauchamp Foot Care, we’ve got over two decades of treating this common condition, the most highly effective of which is Spirularin which has been shown to work well on stubborn verrucas and can protect your foot from further infection.